HenrikJoreteg/human-javascript/ch01-introduction.md

 We're not talking about rendering some HTML on the server and sprinkling on a few lines of jQuery.
 We're talking about *engineering* a UI here.

-Unfortunately because of those pre-conceptions, many of the people who are being asked to build these kinds of apps don't have a heavy engineering background and approach the task much like they would any other client code: write some jQuery.
+Unfortunately because of those preconceptions, many of the people who are being asked to build these kinds of apps don't have a heavy engineering background and approach the task much like they would any other client code: write some jQuery.

 But, jQuery is not an application framework.
 It's an abstraction layer and toolkit for working with the DOM.
 I'm not dogging on jQuery at all, in fact, I think it's a great toolkit for DOM manipuation.
 I use it and am quite happy with it in many HTML5 apps.
 My point is simply that jQuery is a DOM toolkit, not an application framework.